 CCI recognizes water is one of Colorado's most precious natural resources, and an adequate, dependable supply of water is crucial to all areas of the state.
-Therefore, increased yields and water conservation and reuse measures are paramount to insuring the future of Colorado's water supply.
-The enhancement or development of local water supplies in the pursuit of additional storage should consider improvements to and rehabilitation of existing structures as well as the development of new structures.
-Such efforts are both necessary and prudent for the protection and security of the state's water supply.
-These endeavors should benefit both the area of origin and the area of use.
+Therefore, increased yields and water\conservation and reuse measures are paramount to insuring the future of Colorado's water supply.
+The enhancement or /development of existing\local water supplies in the pursuit of additional storage should consider improvements to and rehabilitation of existing structures as well as the development of new structures.
+Such efforts are both The securing and improving of the storage of local water supplies is deemedneessary and prudent for the protection and security of the state's water supply.
+These endeavors should seek to benefit both the area of origin and the area of use.

 CCI supports Colorado's doctrine of prior appropriation and opposes both attempts by the federal government to usurp the system of prior appropriation in the issuance of necessary federal permits as well as federally reserved water rights.
-Pursuant to the Colorado Constitution and state statutes, CCI recognizes water rights are private property rights to be used for decreed beneficial purposes.
+P, and pursuant to the Colorado Constitution and state statutes, CCI recognizes water rights are private property rights to be used for decreed beneficial purposes.
 Any future water supply solutions and water conservation and reuse measures should respect and not injure existing water rights and should seek to increase Colorado's ability to capture and put to beneficial use that water to which the state is entitled under existing and any water compacts.

-CCI also supports state primacy, county control, the application of 1041 powers to water projects to address local impacts, and protection of Colorado's water supply.
+CCI also supports necessary water conservation and reuse efforts, efforts to seek and maintain state primacy, and county control, the application of 1041 powers to water projects to address local impacts, and protection of Colorado's water supply.
 In addition, such measures and solutions should seek to increase Colorado's ability to capture and put to beneficial use that water to which the state is entitled under existing and future water compacts.
 CCI supports developing and constructing cost-effective, environmentally sound water storage or hydroelectric projects consistent with local land use policies in order to utilize Colorado's full river system entitlement and meet state and national energy and growth needs.

-The State of Colorado should provide incentive-based solutions and, when possible, funding mechanisms to assist local governments in achieving these goals.
-As all Coloradoans have a vested interest in solving Colorado's water resource/supply problems, there must be a concerted effort to educate all Coloradoans on the importance of water and the need to conserve and manage this vital yet limited resource in order to provide for the needs of the future generations of Coloradoans.
+Therefore, future water supply solutions, water conservation and reuse measures should respect and not injure existing water rights.
+In addition, such measures and solutions shall seek to increase Colorado's ability to capture and put to beneficial use that water which the state is entitled to under existing and any future water compacts.
+Furthermore, tThe State of Colorado should provide incentive-based solutions and, when possible, funding mechanisms to assist local governments in achieving these goals.
+As all Coloradoans have a vested interest in solving Colorado's water resource/supply problems, there must be a concerted effort to educate all Coloradoans on the importance of water and, the need to conserve and manage this vital yet limited resource in order to provide for the needs of the future generations of Coloradoans.
+CCI opposes attempts by the federal government to usurp the system of prior appropriation in the issuance of necessary federal permits and opposes federally reserved water rights.